How should I clean my hi-fi gear?

 Exterior

-Knobs can be removed and soaked in a mild detergent/water mix and then finished with a toothbrush followed by fresh water.
+Knobs can be removed and soaked in a mild detergent/water mix and then finished with a toothbrush and fresh water.
 Be sure to use the correct-sized flat-blade screwdriver or hex key to loosen any grub screws, where present.
 I’ve lost track of how often I’ve found these damaged when they should never be.

 Interior